ucsc/truss/src/components/trss-ucsc-header/readme.md

 # trss-ucsc-header

 The UCSC header appears at the top of UCSC web pages published by the campus CMS.
 It contains the utility links our visitors use most often, and a configurable search element.

+You can use a style attribute on the element to set the `--trss-content-width` CSS custom property.

 <!-- Auto Generated Below -->